Overview

 - Click on the node to reveal node details

-- Select the Action Type
+- Select the Action Type to select an action

-- Insert details specific to the action
+- Insert the details specific to the Action Type

 Add Sequential Steps